 The pregnancy tests at Her Health Women’s Center are free and confidential.
 Our lab quality tests are just like the ones you’d get in a doctor’s office or hospital.
 Home pregnancy tests are usually very accurate, but not always.
 Your health, as well as your baby’s health, is very important.
-If your test with us is positive, we can offer an ultrasound to see if you have a viable pregnancy and for you to learn exactly how far along you are.
+If your test with us is positive, we may offer an ultrasound to see if you have a viable pregnancy and for you to learn exactly how far along you are.
 These are the first important steps you’ll need to take to start considering your options for your best possible future.

 We want to make sure we have a special time set aside to talk with you so it’s usually best to have an appointment.
 Feel free to stop in, though, if that’s not possible.
 Our appointment line is answered Monday through Saturday 8AM to 8PM.
 Call 712-224-2000.